EddyVerbruggen/nativescript-plugin-firebase/docs/CRASHREPORTING.md

 Note that if you want to use Crashlytics, make sure your `firebase.nativescript.json` file has `"crashlytics": true` and `"crash_reporting": false`, then remove the `platforms` folder so these changes are picked up.

+## Configuration in the Firebase Console
+When setting up Crashlytics, select "This app is new to Crashlytics" and press "Next".
+Then the screen changes to something like "waiting for your first crash report".
+Then produce a crash, and it can easily take a day before that screen changes (later data comes in much quicker).

 ## Crashlytics API

 ### `sendCrashLog`